Taking Your Side Hustle More Seriously

 According to Finder, the three most common side hustles are:

-2. Taking on a part-time job, in addition to a current full-time role; and
+1. Selling unwanted items on second-hand sites, such as Vinted and eBay;2.
+Taking on a part-time job, in addition to a current full-time role; and

 3. Becoming a social media ‘influencer.’